browserengineering/book/book/scheduling-and-threading.md

 ```

 Its main functionality is in the `run` method, which implements a simple event
-loop strategy that runs the rendering pipeline if needed, and also one browser
+loop scheduling strategy that runs the rendering pipeline if needed, and also
-method and one script task, if there are any on those queues.
-It then sleeps for
+one browser method and one script task, if there are any on those queues.
+It
-1ms and checks again.
+then sleeps for 1ms and checks again.

 ``` {.python}
      def run(self):